 Access & Infrastructure

 The Berkshires offers low cost locations in close proximity to the major metropolitan markets of the Northeast.
 Interstates 90 and 91 connect the region to additional economic markets inside and outside Massachusetts, including New York, Connecticut, Vermont, and Canada.
 The rail system is well developed with established north-south and east-west service.
 Albany International Airport in New York offers extensive air service at accessible terminal facilities.
-The Berkshire Connect initiative is enhancing the Berkshire region’s telecommunications infrastructure to support its growing information technology and multimedia industries.
+The WesternMA Connect initiative is enhancing the Berkshire region’s telecommunications infrastructure to support its growing information technology and multimedia industries.

 Competitive Business Environment